rachel-mclean/dig333-final-project/README.md

   * I also ensured that it correctly recognized when a knock failed.
   * <img src="https://user-images.githubusercontent.com/59896196/166723639-61edeab2-e995-4138-b468-523fe9f9edd6.png" width="700" height = "300">

-### Milestone 3:
-Test all components with the Arduino on a breadboard to test functionality of the code.

 ### Milestone 4:
 Finalize casing for the sensor, motor, and raspberry pi on the physical device.
 If time permits, attach a BlueTooth module that sends an alert when the wrong knock is performed.